RaviShah97/woocommerce-custom-order-details-shortcode/README.md

 ## Installation

 1. **Download:**
-   - Download the `woocommerce-order-details-shortcode.php` file from this repository.
+   - Download the `woocommerce-order-details-shortcode-php.txt` file from this repository.

 2. **Placement:**
    - Open your WordPress theme's `functions.php` file.
-   - Paste the content of `woocommerce-order-details-shortcode.php` at the end of the file.
+   - Paste the content of `woocommerce-order-details-shortcode-php.txt` at the end of the file.

    **OR**